karl-zylinski/karl-zylinski.github.io/content/posts/hot-reload-gameplay-code.md

 Hot reloading gameplay code means that you swap out the code that controls the behavior of your game while the game is running.
 Why?
 To improve and tweak your gameplay code without having to restart the game.

-For my current game (Unnamed Cat Game) I've had hot reload since the first week.
-It has been of great help.
-It has improved my programming flow a lot by keeping me in the zone while developing new gameplay and editor features.
+When making my game [CAT & ONION](https://store.steampowered.com/app/2781210/CAT__ONION/) I had hot reload since the first week.
+It was of great help.
+It improved my programming flow a lot by keeping me in the zone while developing new gameplay and editor features.
 It has made game development more relaxing and fun.

 Gameplay programming is one of the most creative types of programming, especially when you're figuring out and tweaking the design while implementing the gameplay, as may often happen for solo developers.
 Having hot reload helps you in this creative process by minimizing the interruptions to your creative flow.